 You can also put strings into table cells using something like

 op('table1')[2,'select'] = 'yes', or append rows using

 .appendRow() in python.
-See also the Script DAT.
+See also the Script DAT and its Snippets.

 The Table DAT can also can load a table from a

 .dat file on disk or on the web.
 Either drag-drop the file into a network, or use the File parameter.